Intel has finally confirmed a release window (albeit vague) for its highly anticipated 10nm CPU architecture, codenamed Cannon Lake.

 It’s currently unclear what generation Cannon Lake will represent for Intel.
 The company is expected to launch its 9th generation of CPUs in August of 2018, suggesting that Cannon Lake may end up being the 10th generation of Intel’s desktop chips.

-According to Ars Technica, the first recipient of the next generation of chip is the Lenovo IdeaPad 330, a machine that only appears to be available via Chinese retailers at present.
+Intel’s 10nm chips have been a long time coming.
+Back at CES 2018 the company announced that it has already started shipping 10nm chips, but these are far from the desktop-grade processors that enthusiasts have been eagerly anticipating.
+Instead according to Ars Technica, the first recipient of the next generation of chip is the Lenovo IdeaPad 330 (pictured above), a machine that only appears to be available via Chinese retailers at present.

-Further details come via Intel’s own site, which details a 2-core/4-thread CPU clocked at 2.2GHz base, with 4MB of level 3 cache.
+Intel’s own site details the chip as having 2-core/4-thread CPU clocked at 2.2GHz base, with 4MB of level 3 cache.

 Related: Best CPUs 2018